andornaut/gog/README.md

 ## Configuration

-You can set a `GOG_DEFAULT_REPOSITORY_PATH` environment variable in order to configure the default repository path to use when the `--repository NAME` option is not specified.
+You can set a `GOG_DEFAULT_REPOSITORY_PATH` environment variable in order to configure the default repository path to use when the `--repository NAME` flag is omitted.
 If `$GOG_DEFAULT_REPOSITORY_PATH` is empty, then the first directory in `${XDG_DATA_HOME}/gog/` will be selected automatically.

 ```bash